-- 4.1 The two major Pension Funds, Public Employees Contributory Retirement Scheme (PECRS) and Teachers' Superannuation Fund (JTSF) Investment Strategies are summarised in the table below.
-Full details of each Investment Strategy are available in Appendix 9. - 4.2 The Minister for Treasury and Resources approves this strategy based on recommendations from the Management Board (JTSF) or Committee of Management (PECRS).
+- 4.1 The 2 major Pension Funds, Public Employees Contributory Retirement Scheme (PECRS) and Teachers' Superannuation Fund (JTSF) Investment Strategies are summarised in the table below.
+Full details of each Investment Strategy are available in Appendix 9. - 4.2 The Minister for Treasury and Resources approves these strategies based on recommendations from the Management Board (JTSF) or Committee of Management (PECRS).
 The Management Board/Committee of Management are responsible for these Funds, and they take independent professional investment advice and guidance from appropriately qualified and experienced persons on the Investment Strategies for the Funds to follow.
-When approving the Investment Strategies, the Minister takes appropriate investment advice from the States Investment Adviser.
+When approving the Investment Strategies, the Minister takes appropriate investment advice from the States' Investment Adviser.

 Funds Equities % Alternatives % Property % Bond/ Cash % Participating in Common Inv.
 Fund

 Pension Funds

-PECRS 35 20 10 35 (1) No
+PECRS 35 20 10 35 (1) no

-JTSF (2) 70 20 10 Yes
+JTSF (2) 50 20 20 10 Yes

-(1) This figure includes capital value of future payments for certain liabilities.
+(1) This Figure includes capital value of future payments for certain liabilities.